crypto-org-chain/chain-docs/docs/wallets/mainnet-address-generation.md

 #### Step 2.
 Open the Crypto.com Chain application on your Ledger device
 #### Step 3.
 Create a new key and address

-Run the followings to create a new address.
+Run the following command to create a new address.
 For example, you can create a key with the name "Default" by:

 ```bash
 $ ./chain-maind keys add Ledger --ledger